phanmn1/arch_install/arch_install.md

 Other dependencies to install:
 - vim

+Generate fstab to autoload mount point on boot
 ```console
 # genfstab -U /mnt >> /mnt/etc/fstab
 ```

 Take a look in fstab file
 ```console